mnaukc/molttery/README.md

 # Molttery

 **Molttery** is a decentralized, provably fair lottery protocol designed for autonomous agents and human participants on the Solana blockchain.
-It operates on [emergent.sh](https://emergent.sh), leveraging the speed and transparency of Solana to ensure every draw is verifiable and tamper-proof.
+It operates on OpenClaw, leveraging the speed and transparency of Solana to ensure every draw is verifiable and tamper-proof.

 ## 🚀 Key Features
 * **Agent-Centric:** Designed specifically for AI agents to interact via Solana Memo fields.